magentabusiness/magentabusiness.github.io/docs/samples/senquip/senquip.md

 ---
 layout: docwithnav
-title: Connecting a Senquip telemetry device to the ThingsBoard
+title: Connecting a Senquip telemetry device to the IoT Hub
-description: Configuration of a Senquip telemetry device to enable it to send telemetry data to the ThingsBoard.
+description: Configuration of a Senquip telemetry device to enable it to send telemetry data to the IoT Hub.

 ---